johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 1. Deploy an instance of the PoolManager
 2. Deploy periphery router contracts for swapping, modifying liquidity, etc
 3. Deploy the `TOKEN` ERC-20 contract (we'll use `MockERC20` here)
-4. Mint a bunch of TOKEN supply to ourselves so we can use it for adding liquidity
+4. Mint a bunch of TOKEN supply to ourselves, so we can use it for adding liquidity
 5. Mine a contract address for our hook using `HookMiner`
 6. Deploy our hook contract
 7. Approve our `TOKEN` for spending on the periphery router contracts